franciscovillaescusa/CAMELS/docs/source/camels_library.rst

 - ``k``.
 The number of neighbors to consider.

 - ``BoxSize``.
 To account for periodic boundary conditions, set this number to the size of the simulation box.
-Note that this number may need to be just slightly larger than that, to avoid problems with particles in the edge (e.g. set it to ``BoxSize*(1.0+1e-8)``).
+Note that this number may need to be just slightly larger than that, to avoid problems with particles in the edge (e.g., set it to ``BoxSize*(1.0+1e-8)``).

 - ``threads``.
 Number of openmp threads to use in the calculation.
 Set to ``-1`` to use all the available threads.